 What you need: A soft surface, towel or yoga mat.

-What to do: I want you to hold each pose for a minimum of 60 seconds.
+What to do: Hold each pose for a minimum of 60 seconds.
 If you feel that you need to hold one longer, that’s totally fine!
 It’s imperative that you control your breathing throughout the entirety of the routine.
 This will allow you to get a deeper stretch and promote better posture.
 We’ve included instructional videos for each pose below.
 These 7 moves will take approximately 10 minutes as 3 of the stretches require single-leg holds.

 1. Child’s Pose